morrowmoss-studios/SigilShift/README.md

-# SigilShift by MorrowMoss Studios
+# SigilShift by MorrowMoss Studios LTD

-© 2025 MorrowMoss Studios.
-All rights reserved.
+© 2025 MorrowMoss Studios LTD. All rights reserved.

 **SigilShift** is a cozy, fae-inspired puzzle game where players push mossy rune stones onto glowing sigils.
 Every solved puzzle is a spark of ritual magic wrapped in